IQ Chaikin U.S. Small Cap ETF (NASDAQ:CSML) Short Interest Update

-IQ Chaikin U.S. Small Cap ETF (NASDAQ:CSML) saw a significant growth in short interest in November.
+IQ Chaikin U.S. Small Cap ETF (NASDAQ:CSML) saw a large growth in short interest in the month of November.
 As of November 30th, there was short interest totalling 9,800 shares, a growth of 71.9% from the November 15th total of 5,700 shares.
-Based on an average daily volume of 34,600 shares, the short-interest ratio is presently 0.3 days.
+Based on an average trading volume of 34,600 shares, the short-interest ratio is presently 0.3 days.

-A hedge fund recently bought a new stake in IQ Chaikin U.S. Small Cap ETF stock.
-Flow Traders U.S. LLC bought a new stake in IQ Chaikin U.S. Small Cap ETF (NASDAQ:CSML) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 6,907 shares of the company’s stock, valued at approximately $244,000.
-Flow Traders U.S. LLC owned about 0.11% of IQ Chaikin U.S. Small Cap ETF at the end of the most recent reporting period.
+An institutional investor recently bought a new position in IQ Chaikin U.S. Small Cap ETF stock.
+US Bancorp DE purchased a new stake in shares of IQ Chaikin U.S. Small Cap ETF (NASDAQ:CSML) in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm purchased 700 shares of the company’s stock, valued at approximately $25,000.

 Receive News & Ratings for IQ Chaikin U.S. Small Cap ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for IQ Chaikin U.S. Small Cap ETF and related companies with MarketBeat.com's FREE daily email newsletter.